Tang-Li-Jen/Power-outage-prediction-competition/README.md

 Accuracy based on **Morisita-Horn similarity index**
 ## Method
 ### Feature Engineering
-The competition encouraged us to collect features from government open data.
-All the open data we used are in reference.
+Due to lack of explantory variables, we had to collect features from government open data.
+All the open data we used are listed in reference.
 We just show the key datasets and features below:
 1. Typhoon Track

 2. Wind
 3. Rainfall
 4. Utility Pole